Article 8.1.1 of ICZN

 > 3) is not stored in international nor even in local libraries.

-> 4) usually published only reports and news of a hobby-society (not
+> 4) usually published only reports and news of a hobby-society (not stored in

 > libraries) and unexpected its include sometimes poor description of new